openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

        * - Value
          - Description
+       * - audit_notpassing
+         - The learner enrolled in the audit track and did not earn a passing grade. **History**: Added 26 January 2016.
+       * - audit_passing
+         - The learner enrolled in the audit track and received a passing grade. **History**: Added 26 January 2016.
        * - deleted
          - The certificate has been deleted.
        * - deleting
          - A request has been made to delete a certificate.
        * - downloadable
-         - The student passed the course and a certificate is available for download.
+         - The learner passed the course and a certificate is available for download.
        * - error
          - An error ocurred during certificate generation.